zoekirsh/js-rails-as-api-using-fast-json-api/README.md

 ## Updating the Controller Action

-To start using the new serializers, we can update our `render json:` statement so that it uses the new classes built-in `serializable_hash` method:
+To start using the new serializers, we can update our `render json:` statement so that it initializes the the newly created `SightingSerializer`, passing in a variable, just as we did when creating our own service class.
+The `SightingSerializer` comes with a method, `serializable_hash`, we will call immediately after initialization:

 ```rb
 class SightingsController < ApplicationController